Research

 (*in reverse chronological order)

-• (upcoming) The Brauer Dimension of a Field, Special Session Talk for the AMS Special Session on Quaternions, at Joint Mathematics Meetings (JMM) 2025, Seattle, USA, January 8-11, 2025.
+- The Brauer Dimension of a Field, Special Session Talk for the AMS Special Session on Quaternions, at Joint Mathematics Meetings (JMM) 2025, Seattle, USA, January 2025.

-• (upcoming) Strong u-invariant and Period-Index Bounds, Zoom talk at OSU Number Theory Seminar, The Ohio State University, December 02, 2024.
+- Strong u-invariant and Period-Index Bounds, Zoom talk for Number Theory Seminar, The Ohio State University, December 2024.

-• (upcoming) Strong u-invariant and Period-Index Bounds, Talk at unQVNTS (Vermont) seminar, University of Vermont, October 24, 2024.
+- Strong u-invariant and Period-Index Bounds, Talk at unQVNTS (Vermont) seminar, University of Vermont, October 2024.

-• Twisted Number Field Counting, MAA Invited Paper Session on Rethinking Number Theory, at MAA MathFest, Indianapolis, IN, August 7-10, 2024.
+- Twisted Number Field Counting, MAA Invited Paper Session on Rethinking Number Theory, at MAA MathFest, Indianapolis, August 2024.

 Contributed Talks